Feastio

 Barbecue tray at Goldee's

-The owners (Jalen Heard, Nupohn Inthanousay, Lane Milne, Dylan Taylor, and Jonny White) grew up together in Arlington, Texas, before dispursing to work in some of the state's best barbecue joints (including Franklin's).
+The owners (Jalen Heard, Nupohn Inthanousay, Lane Milne, and Dylan Taylor) grew up together in Arlington, Texas, before dispersing to work in some of the state's best barbecue joints (including Franklin).

 Brisket, pork belly, and elote with brisket at Panther City BBQ